WIRE STITCHING (also known as ‘Saddle Stitching’)

 This isn’t an exact science but will give the illusion that the image matches up in the middle of the finished books.
 PRO TIP!
 (Your creative director probably wont know this one 🙂

 What about text that crosses a spread?

-It is NEVER a good idea to put text across a spread because if some of it is lost in the spine gutter the words or sentences will be incomplete and will no longer make sense to the reader.
+It is NEVER a good idea to put text across a double page spread because if some of it is lost in the spine gutter the words or sentences will be incomplete and will no longer make sense to the reader.

 How close to the page edge can I go?

 Paper is made from natural fibres which can change shape when printed then move and slide when trimmed.
 We advise leaving a ‘Quiet Zone’ of 3mm around the edge of each page so if the paper moves slightly none of your content is trimmed off.
 The bleed will also help with this but it’s never good practise having important information too close to the page edge because if it’s partially trimmed off it will lose the desired effect.